getodk/javarosa/README.md

 While Gradle is the default build tool for all ODK tools (including this one), Maven is used for for publishing the jar because OSSRH's Gradle support is unreliable (e.g., snapshots don't always update).
 This means version and dependency changes must be made in both `build.gradle` and `pom.xml`.

-Deviations from OSSRH's documentation are that maintainers use `gpg2` (and not `gpg`), the latest versions of the Maven plugins in `pom.xml`, and a `secrets.xml` file that include the GPG home directory, key name, and pass phrase.
+Deviations from OSSRH's documentation are that maintainers use `gpg2` v2.1 and greater (not `gpg`), the latest versions of the Maven plugins in `pom.xml`, and a `secrets.xml` file that include the GPG home directory, key name, and pass phrase.
 All that is needed in the GPG home directory is `private-keys-v1.d` and `pubring.gpg`.
 ```
 <!-- secrets.xml -->
 <settings>